- Preparing Your Block or Linework to Save

 Once the Save Block tool is active, will grab any block or linework you select and turn it into a block within our system.

-Before opening the Save Block tool, zoom in to the image you want to save as a block until it essentially fills the screen.
+Before opening the Save Block tool, zoom in to the image you want to save as a block until it essentially fills your screen.
 That view will become the thumbnail preview of the block, which you'll see when you select the the saved block to place it in a drawing.

 Avoid using ellipses in your block drawings.
 Ellipses can cause several issues in the creation of blocks and their corresponding thumbnail slides.
 If you do have ellipses in your block drawing, you will need to convert them to arc objects.